pygy/strung.lua/README.md

 #strong.lua

-Implements the Lua string pattern matching functions in Lua + FFI, for LuaJIT.
+a rewrite of the Lua string pattern matching functions in Lua + FFI, for LuaJIT.

 `strong.find`, `strong.match`, and `strong.gmatch` are currently implmented according to the Lua manual.